COVID-19 pandemic in the Philippines: Misinformation and hoaxes

+Foreign campaigns

-According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
-The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
-The campaign ran from the spring of 2020 to mid-2021.
+According to a report by Reuters, the United States ran a propaganda campaign from the spring of 2020 to mid-2021 to spread disinformation about the Chinese Sinovac COVID-19 vaccine, including using fake social media accounts to spread the false claim that the vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The campaign primarily targeted people in the Philippines and used a social media hashtag "#ChinaAngVirus", Tagalog for "China is the virus".

-A 2025 Reuters report found that the Embassy of China in Manila hired a local marketing firm to conduct a covert "public opinion guidance" astroturfing campaign that included promoting Sinovac's CoronaVac in the country.
+A 2025 Reuters report found that the Embassy of China in Manila hired a local marketing firm to conduct a covert "public opinion guidance" astroturfing campaign that included promoting Sinovac's CoronaVac vaccine in the country.

 Statistics

-The DOH publishes official numbers through its daily case bulletins at 4:00 pm (PhST).
+Starting in 2020, the DOH published official numbers through its daily case bulletins at 4:00 pm PhST.

 By demographic

-In the table below, the general lethality of COVID-19 in the Philippines is presently given around %, implying around 2 deaths and 98 potential survivors per 100 cases.
-To compare the three well-known coronavirus diseases, the case fatality rate of the 2002 severe acute respiratory syndrome (SARS) outbreak was higher at 11%, while that of the 2012 Middle East respiratory syndrome (MERS) outbreak was much higher at 36%.
+In the table below, the general lethality of COVID-19 in the Philippines is presently around %.
+To compare the three well-known coronavirus diseases, the case fatality rate of the 2002 severe acute respiratory syndrome (SARS) outbreak was 11%, while that of the 2012 Middle East respiratory syndrome (MERS) outbreak was 36%.